GilsonLabUCSD/pAPRika/docs/index.rst

 |
 |

-*pAPRika is a python toolkit for setting up, running, and analyzing free-energy molecular dynamics simulations.*
+*pAPRika is a python toolkit for setting up, running, and analyzing free energy molecular dynamics simulations.*

 ===================